byrd-laif/soilMakers/readme.md

 ## *The Ecology Is The Economy.*
 **Nature is the *balance sheet.***

 ***Transforming an environmental withdraw to an environmental deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting this into bio-gold- Eco-logical Pro-biotics.*** Waste is something discarded before its usefulness has been realized.
+Mobilizing bio-resources (organic refuse) and converting this into bio-gold- Eco-logical Pro-biotics.***

 ### Eco-Logical Movement And Enterprise